-Specifies the file to which the data is to be exported.
+Specifies the name of a new file to which the data is to be exported.
 If the path is omitted, the current working directory is used.
-If the name of a file that already exists is specified, the export utility overwrites the contents of the file; it does not append the information.
+If the name of a file that already exists is specified, the export procedure returns an error.
 The specified location of the file should refer to the server-side location if you are using the Network Server.
 Specifying a NULL value results in an error.
 The FILENAME parameter takes an input argument that is a VARCHAR (32672) data type.